Popular Questions we often get asked

-A: The gallery team, and the curator has final say, we will always do our best to make sure your work is presented at its best.
-Every exhibition is always different to the last, However we never change or edit a photographers work.
-However it may sometimes need to be resized or cropped on very rare occasions.
+A: The gallery team, and the curator has final say.
+We will always do our best to make sure your work is presented at its best.
+Every exhibition is always different to the last.
+We try to never change or edit a photographers work, however it may sometimes need to be resized or cropped on very rare occasions to fit the frame.

 Q: Who prints the work?

 A: Once we have everyone's correct files we send them all away to an independent printer.
 We use several different companies, depending on our needs.

 Q: Do you accept images with nudity or partial nudity?

 A: Yes we do, however we do ask that if you are going to submit images with some form of nudity that you also supply us with a model release form stating that the subject of the image is comfortable with the image being on display.